 - Publish and consume the Software Bill of Materials (SBOM).

-- Embrace Software chain Levels for Software Artifacts (SLSA), which includes:
+- Embrace Supply-chain Levels for Software Artifacts (SLSA), which includes:

 - The ability to digitally sign your software artifacts to authenticate provenance.